funatsufumiya/js-camera-filters/README.md

 - Kirsh X/Y
 - LaPlace

-You can define your own filtering matrices as well.
+You can define your own filtering matrices by entering a custom matrix in the text area.

 Many thanks to [Martin Thoma](http://martin-thoma.com/) from whom the idea and template originated.